 Once your entry has been submitted, a local artist will select the winning entries.
 Winners are recognized at a district reception and at an awards ceremony in Washington, D.C.

-If you would like more information on the annual Congressional Art Competition, including this year's deadline, please contact our Baton Rouge office or visit the Artistic Discovery website.
+The Deadline to have your art submitted to our office for the 2018 Congressional Art Competition is April 20, 2018.
+If you would like any further information on the annual Congressional Art Competition please contact our Baton Rouge office or visit the Artistic Discovery website.